burrsutter/docker_tutorial/readme.md

     You can also use `-it` as well as `-i -t`.
 Remember this trick - if you have an app server failing to start,  you can see the console output and review the logs by using "-it"

+    If this is your first time running the centos image, it may take over a minute to download.

     You are now running inside of the Centos-based container, to prove that point, use the following command

     `cat /etc/system-release`